The Deck Handbook: Part 4

 Fiberon Settles Class Action Lawsuit For Mold and Staining of its Composite Decking

 March 5, 2013

 Fiberon, then organized as Fiber Composites, L.L.C., was sued in a class action (Fleisher v.
 Fiber Composites, LLC) for staining and mold build up in its non-capstock composite decking.
 The suit claimed that the decking contains manufacturing defects that caused "extensive mold, mildew and other fungal growth" that manifested itself as a uniform spotty discoloring across the entire deck, and that Fiberon failed to honor its warranty.
-Although Fiberon denied the allegations, calling them "completely false" and stating that the mold and mildew is caused by improper homeowner maintenance, it nonetheless agreed to a settlement in which it pays compensation to owners of its products sold under various brand names.
+Although Fiberon denied the allegations, calling them "completely false" and stating that the mold and mildew are caused by improper homeowner maintenance, it nonetheless agreed to a settlement in which it pays compensation to owners of its products sold under various brand names.
 The number of customers involved has been estimated at 150-200,000.
 A final settlement order was entered on March 5, 2014.

 GAF sued over defective DuraLife and Elk Cross Timbers composite decking